Tristan971/kmdah/README.md

 **Backend type:** `filesystem`

 [Ceph](https://ceph.io/) is an infinitely scalable solution for distributed storage.
-CephFS is able to sustain concurrent reads and writes by multiple clients to a single filesystem.
+CephFS is able to sustain concurrent reads and writes by multiple consumers to a single filesystem.

 ##### Pros